Day one - Newport

 Swansea Arena, Fogo's Free Tours and Penderyn Swansea Copperworks Distillery

-This afternoon, head to the beautiful Gower PeninsulaBritain's first designated Area of Outstanding Natural Beauty.
+This afternoon, head to the beautiful Gower PeninsulaBritain's first designated National Landscape (formerly AONB).
 Sit, gaze and enjoy the picturesque scenery with an ice cream or a cup of tea.
 Maybe take a stroll along the protected coastline to Worm's Head, Gower's western tip.
 For castles lovers, remember to include a visit to Weobley Castle and pop into the Gower Heritage Centre, a 12th century water powered cornmill and craft centre.
 Groups can benefit from a guided tour, guided and themed walks of the area and additional craft workshops.
 Tours can be tailored specifically for your requirements and they can also arrange a guided tour of Gower.
 There is a tea room on-site.

 A castle with views of the bay beyond.